louisa1109/ADS-Project--Section-3_PickEat/README.md

 - Insertion; used to insert items from pantry, favourites, and shopping list.
 - Deletion; used to deleted items from pantry, favourites, and shopping list.
 - Searching
 - QuickSort Algorithm; used to sort the recipes from most expensive to least expensive.
+Used to order the recepies by difficulty.
 - Greedy Method; used to look for the best combination of meals available given the limited items in the pantry.

 # Credits